equalitie/ouisync-app/darwin/README.md

 ## Building
 1. `git clone git@github.com:equalitie/ouisync-app && cd ouisync-app`
-2. `git clone git@github.com:equalitie/ouisync` (or `git submodule update` if you don't use ssh auth / don't want to push changes)
+2. `git clone git@github.com:equalitie/ouisync` (or `git submodule update` if you don't use ssh auth / don't want to push changes to the core library)
 3. `darwin/init` to install the remaining dependencies
 4. `flutter build macos` (grab a cup of ☕️ or 🍵 cause this will take some time)
 5. `open macos/Runner.xcworkspace` to continue development (the first build must